AbdullmenemFayez/Data-Structures/README.md

          * data
          * A left subtree
          * A right subtree
-             _ The left and / or right subtrre could  be empty
+             _ The left and / or right subtree could  be empty

 ![Screenshot 2022-09-18 201155](https://user-images.githubusercontent.com/86553978/190919944-cb0ca8a2-9941-46b7-ba0a-28207fa26e97.png)